CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### Is Poster Day mandatory?
 No, but we strongly encourage it!
 Students always say they get good feedback from it that helps them improve their dissertation.

-### Do you have examples of what posters are?
-Yes - some of the posters that won prizes last year are on the wall outside MVB 1.11/a, and there is a folder of posters in the [Projects Team filestore](https://uob.sharepoint.com/:f:/r/teams/grp-2025-6IndividualProjects_ojufi7/Shared%20Documents/General?csf=1&web=1&e=egNkB)).

-### I've never made a poster before - how do I start?
-Come to the Poster Workshop, and you can start with the templates in the [Projects Team filestore](https://uob.sharepoint.com/:f:/r/teams/grp-2025-6IndividualProjects_ojufi7/Shared%20Documents/General?csf=1&web=1&e=egNkBw).

-### Do I have to pay to come to Poster Day?
-No, we will print your poster for you.

-### Can I keep my poster?
-Yes, but if you leave Poster Day early, leave your poster up and you can collect it afterwards from the School Office.

-## Writing Retreats

-### What are the Writing Retreats?
-Optional sessions to do some writing in a quiet space with other people around you.
-Shawn, Andrew and Sarah will be there, writing our own work, with snacks for you, so you can ask us questions if you need to.

 # Submitting your work
 ### When is the deadline for submitting my dissertation?
 It's the first Tuesday of the exam period:  **13:00, MTuesday 5th May 2026**.
 If you want a reminder of all the dates, they are on the [Welcome page]{/index} of this website.